-There are millions of children in the United States living away from their fathers.
-And while some argue that there is no evidence to support the importance of fathers, there have been past studies showing that children without a father figure are more likely to be economically disadvantaged, drop out of school, commit crimes or to behave antisocially, suffer from drug abuse, and have emotional problems.
+There are millions of children in the US living away from their fathers.
+And while some argue that there is no evidence to support the importance of fathers, there have been past studies showing that children without a father figure are more likely to be economically disadvantaged, drop out of school, commit crimes or to behave antisocially, suffer from substance abuse, and have emotional problems.

 Research has shown that fathers appear to play a crucial role in 3 important areas of their children’s lives:

 Children who have a father or a father figure who is actively involved in their lives do better in school, have lower levels of delinquency, and attain higher levels of education and economic self-sufficiency.

 Children who come from stable homes with involved fathers at very young ages have better emotional security, math, and verbal skills.
 One study found that highly engaged fathers were predictive of a higher IQ score when their premature infant reached age 3.